All4Gis/GAD/help/help_en/qad.rst

      type according to the following scheme:
    | "D1" = Dimension line 1
    | "D2" = Dimension line 2
+   | “X1” = Extension of dimension line 1
+   | “X2” = Extension of dimension line 2
    | "E1" = Extension line 1"
    | "E2" = Extension line 2
    | "L" = leader line when the text is outside the dimension
+   | “CL” = Center line for center marker of an arc or circle
    | (required if you want to use the editing features of an existing
      dimension)